German yields hit new 1-1/2 highs on euro zone, Fed outlooks

 German Finance Minister Wolfgang Schaeuble said in a newspaper interview on Friday that the ECB has made clear it will raise interest rates again once the euro zone economy improves and that he welcomed that prospect.

-German two-year yields were last 2.1 basis points higher at 0.25 percent, not far from a June high of 0.33 percent.
+German two-year yields were last 3 basis points higher at 0.26 percent, closer to the June highs of 0.33 percent than the July lows of 0.7 percent.

 "Given the still shaky ground of the recovery in peripheral economies ... we expect the ECB will ultimately act to strengthen the forward guidance, capping Schatz yields and allowing the curve to steepen a lot further," Credit Agricole rate strategist Peter Chatwell said in a note.